 The following principles apply:

-- When requesting a PDU session, the UE may indicate the requested session and service continuity (SSC) mode as part of the PDU session setup signaling to the network.
+- When requesting a PDU session, the UE may indicate the requested session and service continuity (SSC) mode by including requested SSC mode indication as part of the PDU session setup signaling to the network.
 How the UE can determine the requested SSC mode is specified in clause 6.6.1.1.4.

-Editor's note: It is FFS whether the requested SSC mode is indicated as part of the DN name or as a separate indication.

 - The serving network receives the list of supported SSC modes and the default SSC mode per data network per subscriber as part of the subscription information from the subscriber database.

 - The serving network selects the SSC mode by either accepting the requested SSC mode or modifying the requested SSC mode based on subscription and/or local configuration.